NarrationBox/libkloudtrader-docs/website/blog/2018-12-14-libkloudtrader-alert-system.md

 <br>
 <center><h3>Happy Algo Trading!!</h3></center>
 <br>

+*This article is not intended to provide investment advice.
+This article is provided for informational purposes only and does not constitute an offer to sell, a solicitation to buy, or a recommendation or endorsement for any security or strategy, nor does it constitute an offer to provide investment advisory or other services by KloudTrader.
+KloudTrader makes no guarantees as to accuracy or completeness of the views expressed in this article.
+The views are subject to change and may have become unreliable for various reasons, including changes in market conditions or economic circumstances.
+All investments involve risk, including loss of principal.
+You should consult with an investment professional before making any investment decisions.*

 <a href="https://twitter.com/share?ref_src=twsrc%5Etfw" class="twitter-share-button" data-show-count="false">Tweet</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <a href="https://twitter.com/KloudTrader?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @KloudTrader</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>